Almost every outdoor and survival enthusiast probably agrees that a machete can be an essential survival tool for any time you spend outdoors.

 What Are Typical Machete Materials?

-Carbon Steel: One of the oldest materials in machete manufacturing, carbon steel has been employed for centuries.
+Carbon Steel: One of the oldest materials in machete manufacturing, carbon steel has been employed for decades.
 Stronger than stainless steel, carbon steel retains its sharpness over time.

-There really are no drawbacks to Carbon Steel.
-The two primary benefits are listed below.
+There really are no serious drawbacks to carbon steel.
+Two of its primary benefits include:

 - Carbon steel is harder than stainless steel.
-It’s also easier to sharpen and holds an edge longer than Stainless.
+It’s also easier to sharpen and holds an edge longer than stainless does.

-- Carbon steel may can rust, but if you properly oil the blade from time to time, it will be better protected from the elements.
+- Carbon steel may rust, but if you properly care for the blade from time to time, it will be better protected from the elements.